modofunjs/modofun/examples/README.md

 ## To-Do service &ndash; running on AWS Lambda

-[An example To-Do service](https://github.com/modofunjs/modofun/tree/master/examples/todo-aws-lambda) that includes scripts to deploy it to AWS Lambda using CloudFormation, or in the AWS Lambda emulator.
+[An example To-Do service](https://github.com/modofunjs/modofun/tree/master/examples/todo-aws-lambda) that includes scripts to deploy it to AWS Lambda using CloudFormation, or run it locally with the AWS Lambda emulator.
 Install it like this:

 ```bash
 git clone https://github.com/modofunjs/modofun.git